heidless-stillwater/heidless-blog/src/content/blog/rob-craig-profile-1.md

 My current view of the initial ideal role is as follows:

-- Short Term contract - 3->6 months within IR35
 - S.M.A.R.T deliverables
   - Just in case: Specific, Measurable, Achievable, Realistic, Time Based
 - I accept there may be an element of scut work.
   - That is no problem in the short term as I prove myself.
 - I am particularly enthused by maintaining the tools/environment as well as using those tools.
-- I may be able to make a positive contribution in a DevOps environment.
+- I may be able to make a positive contribution in a DevOps/Data Engineering role.
   - I manage & maintain my own development/deployment environment from inception to live (GCP)
-  - My focus is on automating, streamlining and harden- The role may involve refactoring, remediation, documentation, test-coverage
+  - My focus is on automating, streamlining and hardening.
+The role may involve refactoring, remediation, documentation, test-coverage
 - Ideally, the role would provide exposure to SaSS, Data Science & A.I.
   - I would be particularly interested in a role supporting any of these areas.

 Given I’d be an unknown quantity initially, I am likely to cost less than most.

 Consequently, I would be open to opportunities within the Charitable/Public sector should that be relevant.

-As I said, I am very open to advice and ideally could use coaching to navigate my return to the industry.

-Might that be of interest to you or a colleague?

-A brief chat would likely be invaluable as a reality and opportunity check.

-I look forward to hearing from you.

-Many thanks in advance.

-Rob Craig

 #### RESOURCES: